Funding Awards

 $731,304.00

-To continue low barrier services through access to MAT to all persons who have been impacted
+To continue low-barrier services through access to MAT to all persons who have been impacted and/or are experiencing severe trauma, substance use, homelessness, mental health disorders, incarceration and physical and sexual abuse in Mendocino County.

 Northern Valley Harm Reduction Coalition